LukeGrahamLandry/franca/devlog.md

+The way my bc handles loops and ifs is kinda hacky and convoluted. gonna try adding the concept of basic blocks.
+The general goal of this whole adventure is making it easier to think about how to add tail recursion and nonlocal returns.

+The problem is that any time control flow diverges (ifs and loops), you need the places where it rejoins to represent each v-stack slot with the same reg/slot.
+Its what llvm phi instructions are for but I like my way of just both branches leave something on the stack cause its so simple to think about.

+BEFORE:
+ifs made a variable that each branch wrote to and then read the return value when rejoined. while always spilled everything to stack at the beginning so both times you get to the cond block its the same, dont have to worry about stuff getting spilled in the body so its in a different place the second time around.
+I don't keep track of basic blocks so you can't really tell whats going on.

+AFTER:
+Split bc into basic blocks where you can't jump in/out of the middle (other than calling functions that return to the same place).
+Blocks can take arguments (only used for rejoin after if), where jumping in puts in ccall reg and then the block puts back on stack.
+But mostly stuff still just implicitly flows on the stack (i use that for temporaries).
+I still just spill everything (other than args) at the end of each block.
+TODO: be more consistant about representing block arguments? rn stuff can just flow on the stack behind you kinda. real function args should be args to the entry block but currently are hacked in.

+- failing math_still_works.
+JumpIf: flipped true and false branches but still tried to cbz. true needs to be right below. that got 68/87 working
+- three problems now: `unhandled prefix in @switch`, `attempt to subtract with overflow`, `(slots as u32 - float_mask.count_ones()) < 8` the two are ifs returning big values that don't fit in register, need to use variable like before and floats aren't done properly.

 ## (May 5)

 - removed some places where it pre-interned a fnptr type since all exprs have thier type now, emit_bc shouldn't need to mutate program to make a new one.